 Ven.
 Tenzin Dasel (Lisa V. Blake) is the lead teacher and meditation guide at her home center Tashi Gatsel Ling in Maine, USA.
-She collaborates with several ME high schools to give talks on Buddhism and guide meditation for the students and teachers.
+She collaborates with several ME high schools to give talks on Buddhism and guides meditation for the students and teachers.
 She returns to TGL once a year, we should expect her back next in November 2019.

 Ven.
 Tenzin Dasel is a 1988 graduate with a BA from the prestigious Bates College, in Maine, USA.
 She received her Degree of Master in Arts from the respected Bangor Theological Seminary, the third oldest seminary in the USA.
 She has been practicing Buddha Dharma with her root lama, Khensur Rinpoche Lobsang Tsetan, since 2002.

 Highlights of Recent Accomplishments